Today I’m sharing my personal experience learning how to prevent recurring yeast infections! Fun, right?

 This is a really crucial thing to teach younger girls too when they start wiping on their own or drying themselves off after bathing.

-Avoid Bubble Baths
+Avoid Bubble Baths to Prevent Yeast Infections

 Baths in general aren’t the best if you have a sensitive female area.
 Sitting in warm water just isn’t an ideal situation.
 But bubble baths?
 Big no-no.